Shivam0712/Trajectory-Clustering/README.md

 4. Some sample trajectories:
 ![Sample Trajectories](https://github.com/Shivam0712/Trajectory-Clustering/blob/master/IndiviDualTrajectories.png)

+**The processed data after this step can be found [here](https://github.com/Shivam0712/Trajectory-Clustering/blob/master/20190425_ProcessedTaxiTrajectories.csv)**

 ### 2. Extrapolation of trajectories:
 1. For each trip the, time of earliest record was picked and marked as first timestep.
 2. In the 2-hour period starting with the time of this first timestep, 23 timesteps with 5 minute interval between each were created.